Artificial intelligence takeover

 In about 600 million years, the sun will have become bright enough to disrupt the carbonate-silicate cycle on Earth.
 This will create plants incapable of photosynthesis, in turn ridding us of the oxygen we need to breathe.
 Animals and most ecosystems will go extinct.
 Everything will be redundant and terrible!

-OK, this is likely never gonna happen.
-We’re too far away from the Sun to ever get tidally locked to it.
-Our planet’s rotation is slowing each year with comfort (a day gets around 1.7 milliseconds longer every century) but in science, you can never rule anything out.
-If the earth suddenly stopped spinning, everything and everyone would go flying eastwards.
+OK, this is likely never going to happen, as we’re too far away from the Sun to ever get tidally locked to it – but in science, you can never rule anything out.
+Our planet’s rotation is slowing each year with comfort (a day gets around 1.7 milliseconds longer every century) but if it suddenly stopped spinning, everything and everyone would go flying eastwards.
 It’d be a fun way to go, but we’d be gone all the same.

 Malfunctioning particle accelerator